How to cope with Asthma

 Know your surroundings.
 Allergens such as pollen, mould and animal dander are everywhere, so being aware of these asthma triggers can be critical to help prevent an asthma attack, both at home and in the workplace.

 Some jobs, however, do have minimum fitness requirements, such as the armed forces.
 If you have received treatment for asthma within the last four years, you are not eligible to join a branch of the armed forces.
-There are still many support positions available for asthma sufferers who wish to serve.
+There are still many support positions available for individuals with asthma who wish to serve.

 Finally, make sure you are registered with your nearest doctor and that they are fully aware of your condition.
 This is a simple process but can make all the difference when it comes to treatment after an attack.